YongmaoLuo/Exam_Paper_and_Question_Bank_Management_System/README.md

 ## Introduction

-We developed a complicated full stack application based on socket-based single-server-multi-client connection.
-The front-end of this application is Qt6 and back-end is SQLite3/MongoDB(experimental).
+We developed a complicated full stack application with socket-based single-server-multi-client connection.
+The front-end of this application is window-based Qt6 and back-end is SQLite3/MongoDB(experimental).
 Serveral highlights of this application are:

 * Modern C++20
 * Multiplexing with epoll (linux only) to achieve pseudo-concurrency
 * Multi-threading & vectorization
 * A variety of database selection
+* API for user customization

 ## Goal & Vision